What we are reading this week (beginning Thursday, July 29, 2021):

 Notes on Ezekiel

 Ezekiel, along with Jeremiah, was exiled with the people to Babylon.
 Unlike Jeremiah, he sees stunning and astonishing views of the glory of God.
-The Lord refers to him as “the son of man”, Jesus’ favorite choice for his own self-description; though Jesus was referring the vision of Daniel 7.13-14.
+The Lord refers to him as “the son of man” over ninety times, Jesus’ favorite choice for his own self-description; though Jesus was referring the vision of Daniel 7.13-14.

 This prophet sees thing on par with the visions of John in the book of Revelation (e.g. see 1.5-14).